 Intelligence alone is not a deterrent against the onslaught of cultural programming.
 The more you expose yourself, the more susceptible you become.
-Traditionally, cultural programming targets at two groups in the population, children and those in crisis.
+Negative cultural programming targets two groups in the population, children, and those in crisis.

 The young are easy to indoctrinate.
 Unfortunately, this is a common practice.
 Young minds are easy to program especially by those they trust.
 Children trust their parents and adults who appear to have their best interests in mind.
 These people teach them not to touch fire and to be careful near places where they could fall.
 The adults they trust also immerse themselves in the doctrine and dogma of religion.

 Some people believe that subjecting children to religious programming is child abuse.
 Richard Dawkins noted scientist is of this opinion.
-Others are of the opinion that as long as there is no clear harm to the child it is not child abuse.
+Others believe that as long as there is no clear harm to the child it is not child abuse.
 It is simply the structured indoctrination of established tradition.